North Lane, Leeds, LS8 2QJ

 Church of England VA Primary School

 At Roundhay St John's, we see the curriculum as being central to achieving a rich, well balanced, challenging and exciting provision for our children.
 Our ‘New’ Curriculum was launched in September 2014 in line with the reviewed National Curriculum.
 Our response to the curriculum is ever changing as we respond to the needs of the children, striving to ensure that each of them reach their full potential.

 All pupils follow a broad and balanced curriculum which consists of the core and foundation subjects in the National Curriculum i.e. English, Mathematics, Science, Design Technology, Computing, Geography, History, Music, Art, Physical Education, Personal, Health, Social and Citizenship Education and Languages at Key Stage 2.
-As a Church Aided school, the Leeds Diocesan Scheme for Religious Education is followed.
+As a Church Aided school, the Leeds Diocesan Scheme for Religious Education is followed and we recognise RE as being a core subject within the school's curriculum.
 Our curriculum, as a whole, seeks to develop each child as a well-rounded young person and, as such, also places great emphasis on children’s spiritual, moral and cultural development.